-Nobody can tell you what your chances of waiver approval are as you consider joining the military.
-Depending on your issue, it could be an easy process (like LASIK or PRK Laser Eye Surgery) or a difficult and long process for serious knee or shoulder surgeries.
+Nobody can tell you what your chances of waiver approval are, as you consider joining the military.
+Depending on your issue, it could be an easy process, like LASIK or PRK Laser Eye Surgery, or a difficult and long process for serious knee or shoulder surgeries.

-There is a set of standards that you can go by -- Medical Disqualifying Ailments for Military Service, but every waiver request is evaluated individually, using several individual factors.
+There is a set of standards you can use as a general guide, the Medical Disqualifying Ailments for Military Service form, but every waiver request is evaluated using several individual factors.
 No two waivers are alike.

 The process starts when you complete the medical pre-screening form at the recruiter's office.
-The recruiter sends this up to MEPS when he/she asks for a medical examination appointment.
+The recruiter sends this up to MEPS, asking for a medical examination appointment.
 Now, MEPS does not belong to any particular branch of service.
-It's what's known as a "Joint Command," and operates independently from all service branches.
+It's what's known as a joint command and operates independently from all service branches.

-Sometimes the doctor doing the review will determine you have a medical condition which is obviously disqualifying with little or no chance of a waiver.
-In such cases, MEPS may disqualify you on the spot, and refuse to do the medical examination at all.
+Sometimes the doctor doing the review will determine you have a medical condition that is disqualifying with little or no chance of a waiver.
+In such cases, MEPS may disqualify you on the spot and refuse to do the medical examination.
 If this happens, your journey into military service has ended.
 There is no appeal to this decision.
 It is technically possible for the recruiting commander of the service you're trying to join to go over MEPS to request a medical waiver from their medical command, but this is rare.

-There are two types of disqualifications: temporary and permanent.
-"Permanent" doesn't necessarily mean you can't join the Military, and "Temporary" doesn't mean you need a waiver.
+There are two types of disqualifications: temporary and permanent. "permanent" doesn't necessarily mean you can't join the military, and "temporary" doesn't mean you need a waiver.
 Temporary means that you currently have a disqualifying medical condition, but that will change with time.
-An example would be a broken toe.
-You can't enlist with a broken toe, but once it heals (assuming there are no complications) the condition will no longer be disqualifying, and you'll be able to enlist without a waiver.
+An example might be that you can't enlist with a broken toe, but once it heals, assuming no complications, the condition will no longer be disqualifying and you'll be able to enlist without a waiver.
 Permanent means you have a disqualifying medical condition that isn't going to change with time, such as a history of depression.
 You can't enlist with a permanent medical disqualification unless you receive an approved waiver.

-If you are found to be permanently disqualified, the MEPS doctor will indicate on your medical form whether or not he/she recommends a waiver in your case.
+If you are found to be permanently disqualified, the MEPS doctor will indicate on your medical form whether a waiver is recommended in your case.
 It is the first step in the medical waiver process.
 When making the recommendation, the doctor will consider the following: